-I buy one loaf of bread a week and when it’s done it’s done.
+I buy two loaves of bread a week and when it’s done it’s done.
 (Gluten-free bread ain’t cheap!)
-The options then become meat roll-up, soup or salad.
+The options then become meat roll-up, lettuce wraps, soup or salad.

 Monday: Stirfry Night (chicken w/ veggies, vegetarian, beef broccoli, shrimp)

-Tuesday: Taco or burrito bowl night ( turkey tacos, chicken tacos, chicken bowls, steak bowls)
+Tuesday: Taco or burrito bowl night ( turkey tacos, chicken tacos, chicken bowls, steak bowls, ect.)

-Wednesday: Pasta Night. (creamy chicken, creamy shrimp, vegetarian, red meat sauce)
+Wednesday: Pasta Night. (creamy chicken, creamy shrimp, red sauce with veggies, ect.)

 Friday: Pizza Night.
 I have everyone pick 2-3 topping each week.